fginex/pion-the-sky/README.md

 # pion-the-sky
-Server-side media server with Pion webrtc example that records video and streams them back concatenated.
+Simple golang media server using Pion webrtc that records videos from a browser client and streams them back concatenated.